Modified release tablets

 Your doctor can discuss with you the benefits and risks involved.
 This medicine is

-not recommended during breastfeeding as it may pass into breast milk.
+not recommended during breastfeeding as it may pass into breast milk and there is

 If you have not told your doctor about any of the above, tell them before you start